sofiabroome/sofiabroome.github.io/_pages/about.md

 I'm a PhD student in machine learning at the division of Robotics, perception & learning at KTH Royal Institute of Technology in Stockholm since August 2017.
 My advisor is [Prof. Hedvig Kjellström](https://www.kth.se/profile/hedvig).

 My research project revolves around trying to detect horses' pain expressions using computer vision.
-I work mostly with video data and have found that the temporal unfolding of these videos is decisive for reliable pain diagnostics; hence I'm interested in spatiotemporal features and action recognition.
-Currently I'm looking into the interpretability of deep action recognition models.
+I work mostly with video data and have found that the temporal unfolding of these videos is decisive for reliable pain diagnostics; hence I'm interested in spatiotemporal features and action recognition as well.

 #### Why recognize pain in horses?